xuanwang91/xuanwang91.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Computer Science](https://cs.vt.edu/) at Virginia Tech (VT), and a faculty member of the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu/).

 My research focuses on **efficient and reliable foundation model systems**, with an emphasis on post-training, inference, and agentic decision-making.
-I am particularly interested in **multimodal and real-world settings**, including scientific and embodied settings, where models must operate under complex, interactive environments.
+I am particularly interested in **multimodal systems operating in complex, real-world environments**, including science, healthcare, and robotics.
 My work has been recognized by the **NSF CAREER Award (2025)**, NVIDIA Academic Grant (2025), Cisco Research Award (2025), and the NAACL Best Demo Paper Award (2021).

 I received my Ph.D. in [Computer Science](http://www.cs.uiuc.edu/) from the University of Illinois at Urbana-Champaign (UIUC) under the supervision of Dr. [Jiawei Han](http://hanj.cs.illinois.edu/).
 During my Ph.D. study, I also worked at IBM Research as a summer intern.
 I received my M.S. in [Statistics](https://stat.illinois.edu/) and my M.S. in [Biochemistry](https://mcb.illinois.edu/departments/biochemistry/) from UIUC.
 I received my B.S. in [Biological Science](https://life.tsinghua.edu.cn/) from Tsinghua University, China.